spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 | |* **Dynamic**: The Dynamic Host Configuration Protocol (DHCP) dynamically allocates IP addresses from the available  Virtual Network IP CIDR range.
 | |* **Static**: You specify a static IP address from the available Virtual Network IP range.|
 |**Update worker pools in parallel**|If you have multiple worker pools, select the check box to enable simultaneous upgrade of all the pools.
 The default is sequential upgrade.|
-When you have provided all the cluster configuration details to the wizard, click **Next** and proceed to node configuration.
+When you have provided all the cluster configuration details to the wizard, click on **Next** and proceed to node configuration.

 <InfoBox>